 Technology convergence for future security needs will be high on the agenda at the Intersec Intelligence Forums 2020, which features conferences, workshops, roundtables, and live demos.

 Sharing insights on the summit, show director at Messe Frankfurt Middle East, Andreas Rex, said: “The Intersec Future Security Summit will track the sector’s transformation when experts analyze critical security threats, examine security loopholes in business ecosystems, and discuss how cutting-edge technologies can be tailored to meet evolving security requirements.”

 Rex added: “As the first Intersec of the new decade, it’s appropriate to dig deep into the dynamics of smart technology, including AI and ICT, which will inform how we are all kept safe in the workplace of the future.”

-Commercial Security will be the second-largest segment represented by exhibitors at Intersec, accounting for 375 out of the 1,200 organisations on the show floor in January 2020.
+Commercial Security will be the second-largest segment represented by exhibitors at Intersec, accounting for 375 out of the 1,200 organizations on the show floor in January 2020.

 The Fire and Rescue segment will form the largest section with more than 430 exhibitors, followed by Safety and Health with 140 exhibitors; Information Security with 120 exhibitors; Homeland Security and Policing with 90 exhibitors; and Physical and Perimeter Security with 50 exhibitors.